Pavle Đurišić: Operation White and cleansing actions

-In early February 1943, during their advance north-west into Herzegovina in preparation for their involvement in Case White, the combined Chetnik force killed large numbers of Muslims in the area of Pljevlja, Foča and Čajniče.
+In early February 1943, during their advance north-west into Herzegovina in preparation for their involvement in Operation White, the combined Chetnik force killed large numbers of Muslims in the area of Pljevlja, Foča and Čajniče.
 In a report to Mihailović dated 13 February 1943, Đurišić wrote that his Chetniks had killed about 1,200 Muslim combatants and about 8,000 women, children and the elderly, and destroyed all property except livestock, grain and hay, which they seized. Đurišić reported that:

 The operations were executed exactly according to orders. [...]
 All the commanders and units carried out their tasks satisfactorily. [...]
 All Muslim villages in the three above mentioned districts are entirely burnt, so that not one of the houses remained undamaged.
 All property has been destroyed except cattle, corn and hay.
 In certain places the collection of fodder and food has been ordered so that we can set up warehouses for reserved food for the units which have remained on the terrain in order to purge it and to search the wooded areas as well as establish and strengthen the organization on the liberated territory.
 During operations complete annihilation of the Muslim population was undertaken, regardless of sex and age.